Transparent metallic electrodes and conductors for Organic Electroluminescent Diodes

 c) The vacuum thermal evaporation parameters were established for the silver and magnesium films, by depositing three silver samples of different thicknesses and a very thin magnesium sample.

-d) A co-evaporation of magnesium-silver in a ratio of 1:10 was carried out at different evaporation rates, but the preliminary results require refining the method to obtain a ratio of 10:1 silver-magnesium.
+d) At different evaporation rates, magnesium-silver co-evaporation in a ratio of 1:10 was carried out, but the preliminary results require refining the method to obtain a ratio of 10:1 silver-magnesium.

-e) A silver-magnesium co-evaporation was achieved by the modified thermionic arc method with the application of a 532 nm laser beam to homogenize the alloy on the glass substrate, but the ratio was 1:4, a fact that requires additional investigations regarding the preliminary silver mixture and magnesium as well as adjusting the laser power to obtain the desired ratio.
+e) Silver-magnesium co-evaporation was achieved by the modified thermionic arc method with the application of a 532 nm laser beam to homogenize the alloy on the glass substrate, but the ratio was 1:4, a fact that requires additional investigations regarding the preliminary silver mixture and magnesium and adjusting the laser power to obtain the desired ratio.

 Summary of stage 2.

-a) The silver films deposited on glass and Si/SiO2 in the previous step were subjected to low-energy electron irradiation (640 eV) in order to improve their electrical conductivity, at various electron fluences.
-Thus it was demonstrated that irradiation with a dose below 100 C/m2 preserves the conductive character avoiding the formation of oxides on the metal surface.
+a) In the previous step, the silver films deposited on glass and Si/SiO2 were subjected to low-energy electron irradiation (640 eV) at various electron fluences to improve their electrical conductivity.
+Thus, it was demonstrated that irradiation with a dose below 100 C/m2 preserves the conductive character and avoids the formation of oxides on the metal surface.

 b) Morphological and structural analysis of the silver films obtained in the previous phase by means of X-ray diffraction measurements, scanning electron microscopy and atomic force microscopy.
 The results demonstrated the deposition of thin films between 22 nm and 53 nm that preserve the transparency of these electrodes.
 Amorphous films are mainly obtained, but at very small thicknesses a slight crystallization (below 3%) of the silver is observed.
 Film thickness measurement was performed by three techniques: diffuse optical reflectance, small angle X-ray scattering (Xrr) and atomic force microscopy (AFM).
 The results were correlated and the Xrr and AFM studies revealed an average roughness.